 The above risk assessment is a foundation for developing appropriate control documentation including identification of key controls described below.

 You’ll need to document the flow of key activities taking place at noted processes and sub-processes.
-The documentation should include clear indication activities performed as well as folks involved with the activities, their roles and responsibilities.
+The documentation should include clear indication of activities performed as well as folks involved with the activities, their roles and responsibilities.

 Step 1 serves as a foundation for other steps of the implementation program.
 It’s important to get it right.